HorningGit/Rayquaza_Resources/tools/admin/linux/files.md

 <!-- Hard link -->

 - Creating a **hard link** creates another name for the same data on disk.
 File names simply point to some data on a system's disk.
+Hard links will alos contain the same inode number & permissions as the orignial file!

 <!-- Symlink -->
 - A **Symbolic link** (sym link / soft link) is a pointer to a file name.
 Real file name points to data on disk: